tuanha168/prospector-zmk-module/README.md

 ## Usage

 For split keyboards, since the peripheral battery widget uses the order in which peripherals were paired to arrange the sub-widgets, after flashing the dongle, pair the left side first and then the right side.
-With more than two peripherals, pair them in a left to right order.
+For more than two peripherals, pair them in a left to right order.

 The layer roller shows layers' `display-name` property whenever available, and will fall back to the layer index otherwise.
 To add a `display-name` property to a keymap layer: